rykeroc/take-home/README.md

 ### Running the Application Locally

-To set up the development environment for the Canadian Finance Helper application, follow these steps:
+To set up the development environment for the Canadian Take Home application, follow these steps:

 1. **Clone the Repository**: Start by cloning the repository to your local machine using Git.